-A 2010 review of clinical studies showed that the cell and animal research confirms a link between the key ingredients of green tea and a lower risk of prostate cancer.
+A showed that the cell and animal research confirms a link between the key ingredients of green tea and a lower risk of prostate cancer.
 It noted that further human clinical trials are needed.

 Indulging a serious coffee habit is linked to a decreased risk of fatal prostate cancer:

-- Drinking four to five cups of coffee every day can lower your chances of fatal and high-grade prostate cancer, according to a 2014 review of clinical studies.
+- of coffee every day can lower your chances of fatal and high-grade prostate cancer, according to a 2014 review of clinical studies.

 - Regardless of how many cups you drink overall, every three cups of coffee you drink can reduce your risk of fatal prostate cancer about 11 percent.

 This describes a dose-response relationship between prostate cancer and coffee.
 That means the effect on prostate cancer goes up or down with the amount of coffee you drink.
-These effects may not extend to someone who only grabs an occasional cup.
+These effects to someone who only grabs an occasional cup.

 However, high doses of caffeine can cause major health issues, such as irregular heartbeat and seizures.
 The Mayo Clinic cautions against ingesting more than 400 milligrams of caffeine a day, the equivalent of four cups of brewed coffee.

 How coffee is prepared can also be a factor.
-A 2015 study in Norway looked at coffee brewed with a filter, and boiled coffee, which doesn’t use such a filter.
+A looked at coffee brewed with a filter, and boiled coffee, which doesn’t use such a filter.
 Men who drank boiled coffee seemed to have a lower risk of prostate cancer than men who drank coffee prepared another way or not at all.

 The chemicals cafestol and kahweol have well-known cancer-fighting abilities.
 Researchers believe these chemicals are trapped when coffee runs through a paper filter.
 Boiled coffee may allow these cancer-fighting chemicals to stay in your daily brew.